What Are GMOs and How Are They Made?

 What Is a GMO?

 GMO is short for "genetically modified organism."
 Genetic modification has been around for decades and is the most effective and rapid way to create a plant or animal with a specific trait or characteristic.
-It enables precise specific changes to the DNA sequence.
-Because DNA essentially comprises the blueprint for the whole organism, changes to the DNA change the functions the organism is capable of.
-There is really no other way to do this except by using the techniques developed over the last 40 years to directly manipulate the DNA.
+It enables precise, specific changes to the DNA sequence.
+Because DNA essentially comprises the blueprint for the whole organism, changes to the DNA change what an organism is and what it can do.
+The techniques for manipulating DNA were only developed in the last 40 years.

 How do you genetically modify an organism?
 Actually, this is a pretty broad question.
 An organism can be a plant, animal, fungus, or bacteria and all of these can be, and have been, genetically engineered for almost 40 years.
 The first genetically engineered organisms were bacteria in the early 1970s.
 Since then, genetically modified bacteria have become the workhorse of hundreds of thousands of labs doing genetic modifications on both plants and animals.
 Most of the basic gene shuffling and modifications are designed and prepared using bacteria, mainly some variation of E. coli, then transferred to target organisms.

-The general approach to genetically alter plants, animals, or microbes is conceptually pretty similar.
+The general approach for genetically altering plants, animals, or microbes is conceptually pretty similar.
 However, there are some differences in the specific techniques due to general differences between plant and animal cells.
 For example, plant cells have cell walls and animal cells do not.

 Reasons for Genetic Modifications of Plants and Animals

 Genetically modified animals are primarily for research purposes only, where they are used often as model biological systems for drug development.
 There have been some genetically modified animals developed for other commercial purposes, such as fluorescent fish as pets, and genetically modified mosquitoes to help control disease-carrying mosquitoes.
 However, these are relatively limited application outside of basic biological research.
 So far, no genetically modified animals have been approved as a food source.